 - View this list of the most efficient toilets available for residential use [PDF].
 It can also be downloaded as an Excel file [XLSX].

-- This list highlights flushometer valve and bowl combinations [PDF].
+- This list highlights the most efficient commercial toilets [PDF] (flushometer valve/bowl combinations).
 It can also be downloaded as an Excel file [XLSX].

 Do high-efficiency toilets require double-flushing?